 While thousands renounced their Dutch nationality in order to become naturalised Kiwis, some came to regard naturalisation as a form of second-class citizenship.
 Residency in another country for more than six years, or any criticism of the Queen of England, could have seen their nationality stripped from them.
 Protests about these restrictions led to a change in the law by 1960.
 By 1970 only about a quarter of the Dutch-born migrant population had transferred their allegiance to their adopted country.
 Yet two-thirds of the Dutch who came here have stayed.

 The 1950s Dutch migrants have been called a ‘lost generation’, scarred by the disruptions and trauma of economic depression and military occupation in the Netherlands.
 On reaching their adopted country, many kept their heads down and suppressed their heritage.
 Some believe their experiences made them assimilate too well.

 Efforts were made within the migrant community to keep cultural roots alive through Dutch clubs, and celebrations of annual festivals like Sinterklaas (Santa Claus), where St Nicholas arrives ‘from Spain’.
 But many rejected these trappings of communal identity – some even stopped speaking their native tongue.
-A 1984 Christchurch survey revealed that half never or rarely attended Dutch clubs, nor did they listen to Dutch radio broadcasts.
+A 1984 Christchurch survey revealed that half never or rarely attended Dutch clubs or listened to Dutch radio broadcasts.
 Four out of five never read Dutch newspapers.
-Studies show that children of Dutch migrants retained less of their parents’ language than other ethnic minorities.
+Studies show that the children of Dutch migrants retained less of their parents’ language than their counterparts in other ethnic minorities.